 I have an Osprey 40L Fairview and I think the size is perfect.
 I wouldn’t go larger than that to keep it carry-on size, although you could go smaller – anywhere between a 30L to 40L would be a great size.
 This bag is a great choice, and it’s affordable too.

 An oldie but a goodie, rolling your clothes is a great way to make the most of the space in your bag while also stopping your clothes from wrinkling.

 You can fit rolled clothing into all the nooks and crannies in your bag so there is no wasted space, and for a perfectionist like me, it makes your bag look nice and tidy and it is easier to find things.

 9) Use Packing Cubes

-Packing cells were a game-changer for me and are helpful on two levels: they keep your clothing organised and they save space.
+Packing cubes were a game-changer for me and are helpful on two levels: they keep your clothing organised and they save space.
 I have two packing cubes: One for underwear, socks, scarves etc and one for tops and dresses.
 You can get different sizes to fit your needs.